Greater scaup: Taxonomy

-At least two subspecies of Greater scaup are recognized.
-The nominate A. m. marila is found from northern Europe to east Siberia, west of the Lena river.
-The birds in North America are considered a separate subspecies A. m. nearctica, and are distinguishable from those in Europe by a typically higher forehead, and the male having stronger vermiculations on the mantle and scapulars.
-Additionally, there is less extensive white on the primary feathers than marila.
-Greater Scaup of East Asia (east of the Lena River towards the Bering Sea) are intermediate between the two subspecies and sometimes lumped with either race or a distinct subspecies A. m. mariloides, though the latter name has been deemed invalid as it was first used to describe the Lesser Scaup A. affinis.
+Two subspecies of Greater scaup are currently accepted.
+The nominate A. m. marila is found from northern Europe to east Siberia, west of the Lena River.
+The birds in North America are treated as a separate subspecies A. m. nearctica, and are distinguishable from those in Eurasia by a typically higher forehead, and the male having stronger vermiculations on the mantle and scapulars.
+Additionally, there is less extensive white on the primary feathers than A. m. marila.
+Greater scaup in far eastern Asia (east of the Lena River towards the Bering Sea) are intermediate between the two subspecies and sometimes lumped with either race, or a distinct subspecies A. m. mariloides, though the latter name is invalid, as it was first used to describe the lesser scaup A. affinis.
 Based on size differences, a Pleistocene paleosubspecies, Aythya marila asphaltica, has also been described by Serebrovskij in 1941 from fossils recovered at Binagady, Azerbaijan.
-The greater scaup's name may come from "scalp", a Scottish and Northern English word for a shellfish bed, or from the duck's mating call: "scaup scaup".

 A phylogenetic analysis of the diving ducks, examining the skeletal anatomy and skin, found that the greater and lesser scaups are each other's closest relatives, with the tufted duck as the next closest relative of the pair.

+The greater scaup's English name, first attested as 'Scaup Duck' in 1678, most likely comes from "scaup" or "scalp", a Scottish and Northern English word for a shellfish bed, where the birds typically feed in winter. but could also be from the duck's mating call: "scaup scaup".